bphenriques/self-hosted/README.md

 - **Authentication / Authorization**: [`pocket-id`](https://github.com/pocket-id/pocket-id) as OIDC provider for the apps that support it natively, and [`traefik-oidc-auth`](https://github.com/sevensolutions/traefik-oidc-auth) as proxy for the services that don't.
 - **Remote access**: Tailscale.
 There are other options but this was seamless on Synology.

-**Tip**: create a regular account and then link to pocket-id if the service has a mobile app that does not support OIDC.
+**Tip**: create a regular account and then link to `Pocket ID` if the service has a mobile app that does not support OIDC.

 # Requirements